How Do I Keep My Feet Dry To Stop Blisters?

 If you’re doing your best to keep your skin dry but still getting blisters, you’ll need to cut friction levels some other way.
 You’ve got two options:

-Planning an event or adventure where maceration will be an issue [trench foot]
+Planning an event or adventure where maceration or trench foot will be an issue

 I’ve written three comprehensive articles on what maceration is, how to treat it and how to prevent it.
 There are some pretty nasty pictures in there of athletes suffering with various degrees of “trench foot”, so don’t say I didn’t warn you!
 Needless to say, prevention is the key, so at least read the last article.